 We opened our design system to everyone.
 As a company, we believe that by giving people resources to create travel products easily, we all will make travel better.
 Together.

-Although the core part of Orbit are components, we are not just another component library.
+Although the components are the core part of Orbit, we are not just another component library.
 We took years of experience of building travel product and baked it into our components – from accessibility or internalization to advanced theming or offering travel-specific components.

 Principles behind Orbit